|HOME||ABOUT US||BROWSE STOCK||NEWS||LOCATION||CONTACT|

 the early part of the 1840's from his works at Millwall, London and then in

-1858 moved to Stanford in Lincolnshire to be nearer his source of clay.
+1858 moved to Stamford in Lincolnshire to be nearer his source of clay.

 The clay being fired at very high